diaz3618/vulnhuntr/docs/AREAS_OF_IMPROVEMENT.md

 ### Long-term (Strategic)
 11. Language Support
-12. Local LLM Support
-13. Extensibility and Plugins
+12. Extensibility and Plugins
-14. Security of the Tool Itself
+13. Security of the Tool Itself
-15. Reproducibility and Auditing
+14. Reproducibility and Auditing